andyh98/andyh98.github.io/index.md

 [ScreenIt](https://github.com/ScreenIt-Inc/ScreenIt): A contactless customer screening and contact tracing system for business to operate safely during a pandemic.
 My team and I worked on ScreenIt over the span of 8 months taking on tasks encompassing the entire software lifecycle, from design to deployment

-[ReFlect](https://murmuring-forest-00201.herokuapp.com/): Digital journaling app with a journaling prompt feature to spark an interesting journal entry.
-The app was created using Flask microframework with a PostgreSQL database and deployed through Heroku.

 ### HTML, CSS & JS

 These were completed without the use of any front-end frameworks or external API's, for the sake of learning the fundamentals of frontend development.
 Any images included have been created by myself using Adobe Illustrator (Ex.
 The pen in Live Pen tool).